ICLAD-Hackathon/ICLAD-Hackathon-2025/README.md

 - A **tutorial session** will be held before DAC on how to use these tools 🧑‍🏫.
 - Teams may also use their own trained SLMs if desired.

+Documentation for using these laptops will be available soon.

 ### 🌐 Open Challenge Track

 - Access **Gemini APIs** and **Google Cloud compute resources** 💡☁️.